wildfly/wildfly-github-bot/CONTRIBUTING.md

 ## Issues
 The WildFly Github bot project currently uses Github issues as means of filing new issues.

-To create an issue simple click on tab "Issues" and then on the button "New issue"
+To create an issue simply click on tab "Issues" and then on the button "New issue"

 ### Good First Issues
 If you would like to contribute, however you are not quite confident, do not hesitate to start with the `good-first-issue` labeled issues.
 These are a triaged set of issues that are great for getting started on our project.
 These can be found [here](https://github.com/wildfly/wildfly-github-bot/labels/good%20first%20issue).